Definition: Defining the Meaning of Pancreatic Cancer

 - Dietary factors for which there is some evidence of slightly increased risk include processed meat, red meat, and meat cooked at very high temperatures (e.g. by frying, broiling or barbecuing).

 - Cigarette smoking is the best-established avoidable risk factor for pancreatic cancer, approximately doubling risk among long-term smokers, the risk increasing with the number of cigarettes smoked and the years of smoking.

-Facts: Pancreatic Cancer Symptoms &
+Quick Facts: Pancreatic Cancer Symptoms &